How to Create an Authentic Culture in Your Workplace

 Employers risk losing an authentic culture if they do not recognize the range of demographics that make up their workforce.
 After all, if a company does not recognize or celebrate a certain employee’s culture, that employee may think they don’t value them.

 That’s why building a culture that values diversity is so important.
-Whether it’s a difference in religion, cultural background, ethnicity, or gender – companies who recognize and celebrate the differences among their employees make people feel valued.
+Whether it’s a difference in religion, cultural background, ethnicity, or gender, companies that recognize and celebrate the differences among their employees make people feel valued.

 Employers can do this by calling attention to certain holidays or traditions from another culture.
-Employers can also show appreciation by celebrating the many months geared toward racial appreciation – for example, companies can commemorate Black History Month in February or Hispanic Heritage Month in September.
+They can also show appreciation by celebrating the many months geared toward racial appreciation—for example, companies can commemorate Black History Month in February or Hispanic Heritage Month in September.

 Working Toward Authenticity in the Workplace

-The trickiest thing about authenticity is it can’t be faked.
+The trickiest thing about authenticity is that it can’t be faked.
 Authenticity is inherently honest and raw.
-The definition of authentic is described as “of undisputed origin or genuine.”
+The definition of authentic is “of undisputed origin or genuine.”

 This means no one can coerce employees into being authentic.
 They must feel comfortable enough to do so on their own.

-So, when building an authentic culture, what you first want to build is an honest culture.
-A space where it is safe for employees to be real and genuine to themselves will naturally bloom into an authentic workplace.
+So, when building an authentic culture, you first want to build an honest culture.
+A space where it is safe for employees to be real and genuine to themselves will naturally blossom into an authentic workplace.

 Bottom Line